feather-design-system/feather-design-system/docs/Guides/FormValidation/README.md

 pre: "@featherds/input"
 description: "Guidance and support for effective forms."
 lang: en-US
-tags: ["validation", "component"]
+tags: ["validation", "guide"]
-menu: components
+menu: guides
 ---

 Web applications are often fundamentally a means to consume or present information.
 When designing forms, aside from having well-designed controls and sensible layouts, forms should always be clear about their validation.